- The Digital Audio Submission (DAS) portal is now available for 2018 for AP coordinators and designated school staff to set up account access.

 - Refer to the AP Coordinator's Manual for full instructions and procedures for preparing for and administering the AP Exams in world languages.

 - Refer to the AP Exam Instructions for exam administration proctor scripts, including scripts specific to each audio recording option.

-- Review AP Digital Audio Submission (DAS) Help ), a step-by-step guide to using the DAS portal to upload and submit students' recorded responses.
+- Review AP Digital Audio Submission (DAS) Help, a step-by-step guide to using the DAS portal to upload and submit students' recorded responses.
 (Updated version for 2017-18 will be posted in spring 2018.)
 Also access archived recordings of webinars about the DAS portal.
-(These webinars were recorded in spring 2017 and provide a general overview of the DAS portal.
-Check back in 2018 for updated webinars.)
+(These webinars were recorded in spring 2017 and provide a general overview of the DAS portal.)

 - If your school is planning to use the DAC app to record students’ responses, check the DAC App page in March 2018 for the DAC App Overview, a guide to using the app.